-The HT82A832R is an 8-bit high performance RISC-like microcontroller designed for USB Phone product applications.
-The HT82A832R combines a 16-bit PCM ADC, USB transceiver, SIE (Serial Interface Engine), audio class processing unit, FIFO and an 8-bit MCU into a single chip.
-The DAC in the HT82A832R operates at a sampling rate of 48kHz/8kHz and the 16-bit PCM ADC operates at 8kHz for the Microphone input.
-For the DAC, the HT82A832R has a digital programmable gain amplifier.
-The gain range is from -32dB to +6dB.
-For the ADC input, the digital gain range is from 0dB to 19.5dB.
+This HT82A821R is an 8-bit high performance RISC-like microcontroller designed for USB Speaker product applications.
+The HT82A821R combines a 16-bit DAC, USB transceiver, SIE (Serial Interface Engine), audio class processing unit, FIFO, 8-bit MCU into a single chip.
+The DAC in the HT82A821R is operating at the 48kHz sampling rate.
+The HT82A821R has a digital programmable gain amplifier.
+The gain range is from \32dB to +6dB